eyal0/Chicken-story/README.md

 dog
 ```

 This did not bode well for me.
 First of all, I need 12 of them.
 Assuming that it would take me 4 tries each time to find a worker in Bangladesh to do it correctly, that would be 48 requests.
 The cost of an Xbox just went up to $35!
-And if they get 1 even one wrong I have to double that.
+And if they get even 1 wrong I have to double that.
 Obscene!
 I needed a better solution.

 # Why not just use deep learning?